ReneMuala/Meedit/README.md

 * GCC/G++ compiler
 * ncurses library

-then folow the steps on "how_to_get.txt".
+then follow the steps in "how_to_get.txt".